 • Reliable Wi-Fi

-The days of needing expensive video cameras to produce decent livestreams are over — because now there’s a high-quality camera built into every iPhone and iPad.
+The days of needing expensive video cameras to produce decent live streams are over — because now there’s a high-quality camera built into every iPhone and iPad.

 Just take a look at the latest iPhone: Each one comes with at least two different lenses (a wide angle and ultrawide angle) plus an additional 2-3x optical-zoom lens on the pro editions.
 With these features, your iPhone camera is way more powerful than most webcams and nearly as advanced as DSLR and mirrorless cameras.

-Plus, since you can stream directly from your mobile device, you don’t need to worry about setting up a computer and capture card to get video onto a livestream from an external camera.
-That means using an iPhone or iPad to livestream a church service is one of the most cost-effective approaches out there.
+Using an iPhone or iPad is one of the most cost-effective approaches to live streaming a church service.
+Plus, since you can stream directly from your mobile device, there’s no need to worry about setting up a computer and capture card to get video onto a live stream from an external camera.

 If your audience can’t hear what’s happening, they’re going to tune out.
 Adding music and external microphones to capture the service can make the experience more meaningful for virtual viewers.
 It’s a great way to help them feel connected to the community.